-Lara completed a Bachelor of Science Nutrition (Honours Class I) at the University of Sydney in 2009.
+Lara Mathers is a Senior Dietitian at Chris O’Brien Lifehouse.
+She completed a Bachelor of Science Nutrition (Honours Class I) at the University of Sydney in 2009.
 In her new graduate year, Lara took a position in rural NSW for two years as a clinical dietitian based with the Barwon Division of General Practice working with local medical officers (LMOs) and attending medical officers (AMOs) in clinics and small hospitals across the region from Tamworth to Moree.
 In 2012, Lara returned to Sydney and joined the Nutrition and Dietetics Department at Royal Prince Alfred Hospital (RPAH).

-Lara works closely with the Head and Neck multidisciplinary team providing medical nutrition therapy for patients pre-treatment, during treatment and post-treatment.
-Additionally, Lara is involved in the nutrition care and management of the patient’s undergoing Upper Gastrointestinal surgery as well as Colorectal Surgery at Lifehouse.
+Lara works closely with the Head and Neck multidisciplinary team, providing medical nutrition therapy for patients pre-treatment, during treatment and post-treatment.
+Additionally, Lara is involved in the nutrition care of many other patient groups during their surgery and/or treatment at Lifehouse.

 Nutrition is such an important part of your overall health and wellbeing, especially when you’re undergoing or recovering from cancer treatment.
 But there is a lot of information out there and it can be difficult to navigate.